-The reason I have chosen to consider the web interface of the Codex Sinaiticus Project as a bible interface beyond book is because the interface seeks to afford a relationship with the ancient manuscript that is beyond manually handling its pages, while still providing users access to the materiality of the physical manuscript in some ways.
+Yet, despite these codex-like attributes, the web Codex Sinaiticus interface begins to push beyond the book as it seeks to afford a relationship with the ancient manuscript that is beyond manually handling its pages, while still providing users access to the materiality of the parchment codex manuscript in some ways.
 More specifically, the ability to navigate and zoom the digital images in two different lightings, standard and raking, pushes beyond affordances we would typically find in a book.
-Finally, because the web interface is not a static product, changes could continue to be made to the transcriptions and translations or to the design of the interface without necessitating a new edition of the interface.
+Because the web interface is not a static product, changes could continue to be made to the transcriptions and translations or to the design of the interface without necessitating a new edition of the interface.
 This flexibility of the design and content of the interface extends even beyond what we saw possible in the Kindle bible interface, which offered a static platform upon which the user could add dynamism in participation in the interface.

 Digitization as Translation

 Though the Codex Sinaiticus Project pushes us slightly beyond the book, the interface remains largely oriented around the pages of the manuscript.
 At the core of both the conservation and access aims of the project was the digitization of the pages of this massive codex.
-The conservation efforts operated at more than one material level.
-First, the physical aspects of the codex such as the parchment and the binding were assessed, repaired, fortified, and cared for to prolong the life of this magnificent codex bible for modern users.
-This first form of conservation could be called the preservation of the codex as physical artifact.
-Second, each leaf was carefully photographed using high resolution digital imaging techniques, which allow the user to encounter the pages in ways not possible with the naked eye.
-These images now constitute a collection of new material artifacts related to Codex Sinaiticus.
-The collection of individually photographed leaves do not constitute a mere duplication of the codex; they are rather a new digital-material artifact.
-This second form of conservation could be thought of as the preservation of access.

 We might be tempted to imagine the digitization process as a copying or reproduction of the manuscript page.
 At the level of content, words on a page, perhaps this notion of digitization as reproduction can hold, since the same words appear on the parchment page as do in the digital image.
 Yet, as I laid out in the introduction, with our attention here to the affordances of different material interfaces of bible, it is more useful to conceptualize digitization as a kind of material media translation.
 This particular kind of translation is not concerned with the languages of the text on the page, but with the material aspects of the interface.
 Much like we saw with the media translation of book from roll to codex, the process involves continuities and discontinuities between the two interfaces.
 Digitization is translation because it is the creation of a new interface from an old one involving similarity, difference, and mediation.
 The process of making discrete digital image artifacts from a page of the codex manuscript does not reproduce the codex, but instead it creates a new material artifact that offers a new interface with the codex.
 This new digital image interface will carry on some of the affordances of the parchment codex, will also erase others, and will introduce new possibilities in interface.
 In this process of translation, digitization affords many things including storage, access, disassembly, recombination, and new perspectives.

 Storage and Access